1300 088 065

 First Home Guarantee (FHG) / New Home Guarantee (NHG)

-The First Home Guarantee allows eligible buyers to purchase a home with as little as a 5% deposit without paying lenders mortgage insurance (LMI).
-The government guarantees up to 15% of the property price, lowering upfront costs and monthly repayments.
+The First Home Guarantee (FHBG) helps eligible buyers purchase a home with as little as a 5% deposit, while avoiding the cost of Lenders Mortgage Insurance (LMI).
+The government acts as a guarantor for up to 15% of the property’s value, which lowers both upfront costs and ongoing monthly repayments.

 Stamp Duty Concessions